zzhang0123/SpyDust/README.md

 - **SPDUST as is** mode: Provides a submodule, **SPDUST_as_is**, which is exactly the full equivalent of the IDL spdust.
 Just in case the user wants to stick with the spdust simulation.

-- **Example notebooks**: Provide some Jupyter notebooks to help users get started with this software package [paper](https://arxiv.org/abs/2412.03431).
+- **Example notebooks**: Provide some Jupyter notebooks to help users get started with this package.

 ---